medikoo/deferred/README.md

 ## Performance

-Promises just by being rich objects introduce some overhead over regular callbacks.
+Promises just by being rich objects introduce overhead over regular callbacks.
 If we do a lot asynchronous operations that are fast, performance of promise implementation that we rely on becomes a significant factor.

 _benchmark_ folder contains few plain test cases that compares Deferred to other popular promise implementations.
 Base of test is plain [lstat](http://nodejs.org/api/all.html#all_fs_lstat_path_callback) call to self file.